thecandlestick/silverbullet/website/Using a Debugger.md

 You may simply forgotten to compile a _debug-version_ of your program   (```g++ -g mycode.cpp```).
 If you neglect this step, you will be faced with an unreadable mess of memory addresses and very little useful information.
 If you’re still at a loss, you may just need more practice picking out the relevant parts of what GDB shows you.
 Check out the [full tutorial](pdf%2FDebuggingwithGDB.pdf) for help with interpreting output.

+_Hint:_ Try using the command “layout next” to switch to a different view.
+You can continue running this command until you get one that you like

 ### Help!
 It’s showing me code I didn’t write!

 GDB is giving you a glimpse of the 🔮 arcane inner-workings of C++ 🔮.
 Turn-back now, it’s too much for mortal eyes!
 Put simply, what you’re seeing is lower-level instructions or library code that your program relies on.